Crounous/HyacinthGrowthClassifier/backend/README.md

 ### Email Alerts

-When `ALERT_SMTP_SERVER` and `ALERT_FROM_EMAIL` are configured, any prediction classified as `Moderate Growth` or `Large Growth` triggers an email to the stored authority email address.
-Provide SMTP credentials if your provider requires authentication.
+When `RESEND_API_KEY` and `RESEND_FROM_EMAIL` are configured, any prediction classified as `Moderate Growth` or `Large Growth` triggers an email through Resend to the stored authority email address.
+Make sure the sender domain/address is verified in your Resend dashboard.
 The message includes the prediction label, status, source, captured filename, and timestamp.

 History can be retrieved via `GET /history?limit=25&source=camera` with optional filtering by `source`.
 When Supabase credentials are not provided the endpoint returns `503` and logging is skipped.